 - Age determination (optional) for each person in the frame.

-- Smile, open-mouth, closed-eyes, glasses, dark-glasses, beard and mustache attributes detection (configurable).
+- Face mask, smile, open-mouth, closed-eyes, glasses, dark-glasses, beard and mustache attributes detection (configurable).

-Motion detection and tracking algorithm performs advanced detection of moving objects in the scene, their classification and tracking until they disappear.
+Vehicle or human detection, classification and movement tracking – performs object detection of moving and static objects in the scene, their classification and tracking until they disappear.

 These features are available for surveillance systems:

-- Biometric face recognition algorithm is based on deep neural networks and provides these capabilities for surveillance systems:
+- Biometric face recognition – based on deep neural networks and provides these capabilities for surveillance systems:

 - Video files processing.
 SentiVeillance also accepts data from video files.
-The video files are processed in real time as coming from a virtual camera, therefore an hour-long video will be processed in one hour.
+The video files can be processed in real time as coming from a virtual camera or can be processed at maximum speed depending on hardware resources available.